saadricklamar/FotoFinder/README.md

 # Overview

-FotoFinder is an interactice UI that allows users to upload and keep track of images.
+*FotoFinder* is a web based application that allows users to upload and keep track of images.
 Users are prompted to insert a title and caption for their photo and upon adding the photo to their album the photo appears and persists.
 Users can edit the title and caption as well as favorite their photos.
 Users can display their favorite photos only and photos can be deleted as well.